Three-phase AC railway electrification

+Since the 1980s, modern electric locomotives use three-phase AC internally, generated from a single overhead line, thanks to advances in semiconductor inverter technology.
+These inverters are also used in electric cars, from a DC battery, or from DC photovoltaic panels into the three-phase AC grid.

 Advantages

 The system provides regenerative braking with the power fed back to the system, so is particularly suitable for mountain railways (provided the grid or another locomotive on the line can accept the power).
 The locomotives use three-phase induction motors.
 Lacking brushes and commutators, they require less maintenance.
 The early Italian and Swiss systems used a low frequency (16 2/3 Hz), and a relatively low voltage (3,000 or 3,600 volts) compared with later AC systems.
+(However, both regenerative braking and 16 2/3 Hz were successfully implemented also for single-phase systems, like for the Swiss Ce 6/8 II and III "Crocodile" type.)

+In Germany, the Siemens and AEG Experimental three-phase railcars set new overall speed records, in 1903 at 210.2 kph, faster than any other manned vehicle for about a decade.
+Due to issues with the three overhead wire concept, German railways continued with single phase AC.

 Disadvantages

 The overhead wiring, generally having two separate overhead lines and the rail for the third phase, was more complicated, and the low frequency used required a separate generation or conversion and distribution system.
-Train speed was restricted to one to four speeds, with two or four speeds obtained by pole-changing or cascade operation or both.
+Train speed was restricted from one to four speeds which obtained by pole-changing, cascade operation or both.

 Historical systems

 The following is a list of the railways that have used this method of electrification in the past: